nuxt-community/google-optimize-module/README.md

   // Classes to be globally injected (see global style tests section) "$classes": [
-    "exp-background-color-1"
+    "exp-background-color-1" // exp-{experiment-name}-{variant-id}
   ],

-  // All of the keys of current active experiment are available "name": "background-color",
+  // All of the keys of currently active experiment are available "name": "background-color",
   "experimentID": "testid",
   "sections": 1,